top of page

 A multimedia installation and participatory performance looking at transforming ancient alchemic methods for future healing of the collectively dis-eased body.
 Unfolding as a transcorporeal route into the human body, the path develops the eight cellar chambers of one of Prague’s oldest monuments as an anatomic itinerary, embracing the human and the nonhuman, form and space.

-The cardinal element and final of the route through the soma is the joint-shaped psychomagic and epitomical nonhuman implementation of the Collective Homunculus.
-This sculpture is to be assembled by the visitors during the weeks of the exhibit, embodying and mapping the dis-ease of the collective body of today in a transition from a formless state to manifestation.
-We aimed for a site to embody and map, in a transition from a formless state to a manifestation, the dis-ease of the collective body of today.
-Our invitation to people was to acknowledge their spots of dis-ease, discomfort or pain in their body, imagining those as pieces of black clay and placing authentic pieces of such on the corresponding spot in the skeletal spinal column of the collective sculpture.
-At the exhibition's concluding live performance, this new non-human body shaped by the visitors' pains partook in our act.
-In it, people came forward to share their best cures and healing practices.
-In an action of writing, dissolving and collecting, then the sculpture's black pain spots came to rest, soaking in the infusion of the collective cures.
+The cardinal element of this architectural, subterranean soma is the psychomagic and epitomical Collective Homunculus: a sculpture to be assembled by visitors during the weeks of the exhibit.
+Embodying and mapping the dis-ease of the collective body, it traces a transition from a formless state to manifestation.
+Everybody is invited to acknowledge spots of dis-ease, discomfort or pain in their bodies, imagining those as pieces of black clay and placing these onto the corresponding spot on the skeletal collective sculpture.
+At the concluding live performance, the new non-human body partakes in the act, in which people come forward to share their cures and healing practices.
+Through writing, dissolving and collecting, the sculpture’s black pain spots come to rest, soaking in an infusion of the collected, collective cures.

 Curated by Elis Unique and Jitka Hlaváčková